 Laptop computers must stay in the classroom, and must be returned and plugged in after use.
 LAPTOP COMPUTERS ARE NOT ALLOWED IN THE GREATROOM.
 Students are expected to treat the computers with respect and to immediately report any damage.

 In order to reduce the amount of paper we use as a team, I encourage students to print on two sides of their paper whenever possible and to turn in assignments printed on the back of used paper.
 Used paper is located in the wire bins next to Treekiller and Chainsaw (our printers).
-Additionally, some assignments maybe turned in electronically on the shared Google drive which you will get more details about.

 Rules and Expectations: